CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/thelidlesseye.md

 When one player is a Ringwraith and his opponent is a Wizard, play proceeds normally for each player within the limitations outlined in this section.

 {: .note }
 > **Note:** Unless stated otherwise, the Wizard player uses the _METW_ rules and the Ringwraith player uses the _MELE_ rules.
 Most elements of _METW_ and _MELE_ are identical—both of these series are part of the _Middle-earth Collectible Card Game_ ("_MECCG_").
-Should a discrepencey arise between an aspect of the _MELE_ rules and the _METW_ rules, the _MELE_ rules take precedence as they were written with refinements in language and organization.
+Should a discrepancy arise between an aspect of the _MELE_ rules and the _METW_ rules, the _MELE_ rules take precedence as they were written with refinements in language and organization.
 Do not to confuse an element of _MELE_ that is particular to playing a Ringwraith with a Wizard's perspective on things—passages containing Ringwraith only rules are marked with a line of bullets as a sidebar.

 ## 1 · THE VICTORY CONDITIONS